 - People want more $$$.
 It’s psychologically difficult to take money out of one asset class that is performing really well and put it in one that isn’t performing nearly as well.

-- People are lazy.
+- People procrastinate.
 Rebalancing portfolios isn’t exactly on top of everyone’s list of things they really want to do.
 It’s like cleaning your gutters: Something you know you “should” do but never really get around to.
 So we put it off or just forget to do it altogether.

 So how can you get the benefit of asset allocation without the constant maintenance?
 Simple: Choose funds that do the rebalancing for you.